 So finally, let’s move on to the main issue.
 How to make the Kaizen technique help make meditation a part of your daily ritual?
 The principle is to devote a minimum of time to the process daily and increase the time every day.

 You will need to meditate at least one minute every day.
 If you can set aside 5-10 minutes from the start, then this is even better.
 The social scientist BJ Fogg notes that, according to the research, mornings are the best time to cultivate a positive habit because they have a greater likelihood to stick.
 Our reserves of willpower and motivation decrease as the morning progresses to evening.
 To develop a habit as soon as possible, and to make the Kaizen technique effective, it will be necessary to gradually increase the time spent meditating each morning.
 For example, after three days of meditation per minute, try to increase the time to five minutes.
 And increase the time every day until you achieve the desired result.

 For instance, you want to meditate for 30 minutes a day, it will be optimal to calculate the increase in daily time so that after 2-3 weeks you can achieve the desired result.

 If you have decided that you need meditation as a good habit, you probably understand how this process will change your life.
 If you are one of those who find it too difficult to root something new, then the Kaizen technique is a great place to get started.
 Following the above recommendations will allow you to easily slip into a daily habit of meditation, which is conducive to significant personal changes.

-Frank Hamilton has been working as a translator at translation service TheWordPoint.
-He is a professional writing expert in such topics as blogging, digital marketing, and self-education.
+Frank Hamilton is a professional writing expert in areas such as blogging, digital marketing, and self-education.
 He also loves travelling and speaks Spanish, French, German, and English.